vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 ```shell
 network 10.0.0.3 10.0.0.255 twz 0
 ```
 This will set the IP and broadcast address of the host VM to `host_ip_address` and `broadcast_ip_address` respectively.
-Option 0 will run a controller-based resource discovery protocol, while option 1 will run an end-to-end resource discovery protocol.
+Option 0 will run a controller-based resource discovery protocol, while option 1 will run an end-to-end resource discovery protocol